CharlotteFallices/meamea-button/README.md

 ## License

-Under the premise of not violating [the Kagura Mea Secondary Creation Regulations](https://bilibili.com/read/6597175) and the purpose and principles of it,it is applicable to the MIT License.
+Under the premise of not violating [the Kagura Mea Secondary Creation Regulations](https://bilibili.com/read/6597175) and the purpose and principles of it,it's applicable to the MIT License.

 ## Special Thanks